 Dutchman's Pipe Info

 The plant is also called pipe vine and is suitable for gardens in USDA zones 8 to 10.
-The vine is usually only 10 to 15 feet long but can get as long as 25 feet in perfect growing conditions.
+The vine is usually only 10 to 15 feet (3-4.5 m.) long but can get as long as 25 feet (7.5 m.) in perfect growing conditions.
 Growing a Dutchman's pipe requires a trellis or vertical structure to support the twining stems and wide foliage.
 The large heart-shaped leaves alternate along a woody stem.
 The flowers appear in late spring and early summer.
 They are a tinged plum color with speckles.
 An interesting bit of Dutchman's pipe info is its one-time use as an aid to childbirth because of its resemblance to a human fetus.
 This property leads to another of the vine's names, birthwort.
 Dutchman's pipe vines are also host plants for swallowtail butterflies and provide habitat for beneficial insects.

 How to Grow Dutchman's Pipe